How to Detect Moisture in Roof Framing

 How to Take Accurate Moisture Readings

-- Insert probes into solid wood when using pin meters
+- Insert pins firmly into solid wood when using pin meters

 - Scan slowly across surfaces with pinless meters